XA1NE/BOOTworld/README.md

 # BOOTworld

-Practice website for the CSS Grid layout technique that allows developers to neatly organise content in rows and collumns.
+Practice website for the CSS Grid layout technique that allows developers to neatly organise content in rows and columns.
 This website is a mirror image of mockups that were provided to me.